-In accordance with the Office for Students' condition of registration, the TEC Board of Governors is responsible taking such steps as are reasonably practicable to ensure that freedom of speech within the law is secured within the College.
-The BoG has delegated powers to the Audit & Risk Committee to receive reports on freedom of speech at the College from the Senior Management Team for a minimum of three times per annum when SMT meets.
-This policy will be reviewed by BoG a minimum of once every year.
+In accordance with the Office for Students' condition of registration, the Board of Governor (BoG) is responsible taking such steps as are reasonably practicable to ensure that freedom of speech within the law is secured within TEC.
+The BoG has delegated powers to the Audit & Risk Committee to receive reports on freedom of speech at TEC from the Senior Management Team for a minimum of three times per annum when SMT meets.
+This policy will be reviewed by the BoG a minimum of once every year.